jieter/python-lora/README.md

 # python-lora

 Python wrapper for LoRa payloads from Thingpark/Actility.
-It supports decryption of the payload.
+Allowing decryption of the payload.

 - Depends on [cryptography]
 - Based on crypto code in [Lora-net/LoRaMac-node]